uragirii/ChatApp/README.md

 # ChatApp
 An anonymous chatting app where anyone can join chat room and message anyone.
 All you require is an username and you are good to go.
+For Android Phones you can download APK from [here](https://drive.google.com/open?id=1784NbxigZISW0gm00-bHqKNjezRbDBQu).
+For iOS users, I have not made a built because you require a MacOS for that purpose and I use Windows.

 The app uses Firebase as a backend and works on Real-time database of Firebase.